yash-gorasia/coide/README.md

 ### Backend (render)
 1. Set environment variables in your platform
 2. Ensure PORT is configured for dynamic port binding
-3. Update frontend VITE_WS_URL to your backend URL
+3. Update frontend VITE_BACKEND_URL to your backend URL

 ## 🤝 Contributing